machinewrapped/gpt-subtrans/readme.md

 ### GUI

 The easiest way for most people to use GPT-Subtrans is with the [Subtrans GUI](https://github.com/machinewrapped/gpt-subtrans/wiki/GUI#gui-subtrans).
 After installation launch the GUI with the `gui-subtrans` command or shell script, and in theory the rest should be self-explanatory.
-See the wiki for details on usage.
+See the project wiki for details on how to use the program.

 ### Command Line